Drive sales on autopilot with ecommerce-focused featuresSee Features

-Return on investment (ROI) stands out as an important metric for businesses involved in ecommerce.
-ROI allows ecommerce companies to measure how effective their marketing and promotion efforts are.
+Email return on investment (ROI) stands out as an important metric for businesses involved in ecommerce.
+It allows ecommerce companies to measure how effective their email marketing and efforts are.

 - How well they perform compared to previous years or months.

 - Customers’ reactions to changes in the company.